gabyrech/LongReadsQC/index.md

     NanoComp --bam alignment1.bam alignment2.bam --outdir compare-runs
     NanoComp --fastq reads1.fastq.gz reads2.fastq.gz reads3.fastq.gz  --names run1 run2 run3
 ```

-You can go ahead and give a try to **NanoComp** using the [sampleData.tar](https://thejacksonlaboratory.box.com/s/9ny2zvx3pby1yp3b775c9jraik9jerzp) dataset.
+In our case, we can use the fastq files to compare these datasets.
+You can try to run **NanoComp** using the [sampleData.tar](https://thejacksonlaboratory.box.com/s/9ny2zvx3pby1yp3b775c9jraik9jerzp) dataset.
 The command should be something like this:

 ```
 $ NanoComp -t 8 --fastq sampleData/ONTRapid.fastq.gz \